Dear William,

 The second option under consideration, repealing the ACA without replacing it, would be just as damaging, maybe worse.
 The Congressional Budget Office (CBO) tells us that 32 million people would lose insurance under this plan, and individuals with rare diseases and their families that purchase insurance on the marketplaces, or obtain coverage through Medicaid expansion, would rapidly lose their coverage.

-Both of these options are unacceptable, and we need you to
+Both of these options are unacceptable, and we need you to remind your Senators what’s at stake.

 Cutting Medicaid by $800 billion, rolling back pre-existing condition protections, and repealing without replacing would all harm rare disease patients.